Scripture Reference: Genesis 22:1-18; Hebrews 11:17-19

 Way to Introduce the Story:

 Ask for volunteers to be blindfolded.
 Tell them to open their mouth because you are going to give them something to eat.
 “Do you trust me?
 What if I am giving you a yucky worm or a rotten apple to eat?”
 Continue in this train of thought for a little while and then put something VERY tasty in their mouth (lolly-pop, biscuit, etc.) Discuss what it felt like to trust someone when you did not know what they were going to do.
 “Abraham trusted God even when he did not understand what God was going to do.”

-Many, many years ago God decided to build a great nation so that this nation could follow him and bless the world.
+Many years ago, God decided to build a great nation so that this nation could follow him and bless the world.
 God chose Abraham as the man that would begin this nation.

-Abraham believed God but, as the years went by, he and his wife, Sarah wondered how God would make this happen.
-They were getting older and older and they still had no children together.
+Abraham believed in God, but as the years went by, he and his wife, Sarah, wondered how God would make this happen.
+They were getting older and older and still had no children together.